Just-A-Tea-Drinker/AMR-Assessment/README.md

 `pip install pathfinding`

 ## Correct setup
-To get this to work as im not sure how to make dynamic paths make sure that these packages are located in `where ever stored\AMR_Workshops\AMR-Assessment` unless you are cloning this repo, then install the dependacies
+To get this to work as im not sure how to make dynamic paths make sure that these packages are located in your dev container at `where ever stored\AMR_Workshops\AMR-Assessment` unless you are cloning this repo, then install the dependacies and continue

 ## Usage